paulonteri/data-structures-and-algorithms/notes/Data Structures and Algorithms 16913c6fbd244de481b6b1705cbfa6be/_Patterns for Coding Questions e3f5361611c147ebb2fb3eff37a743fd/Pointers c5f2aa24da174319aec737993acf4e6a/Two Pointers 78c9f1659ca14bbbadace29a5d252a41.md

 (arrange from largest to smallest then reverse)
 - beacause our input array contains negative numbers, the largest square can be either on the far right or far left
-- so we need tto iterate inwards (from outward):
+- so we need to iterate inwards (from outward):
     - have a left & right pointer at both ends of the array and consider the largest square

 Use two pointers starting at both ends of the input array.